DNP-NA Frequently Asked Questions

 Q: How often will I be at a clinical site?

 A: Students will start clinical rotations in Year 2, fall quarter (6th quarter of the program).
-Clinical rotation time will increase from 2 to 3 days a week.
-Students will rotate 4 days a week taking on increasingly complex specialty cases by Year 3.
+Clinical time will increase from 6 to 10 3 to 4 days per week in year 2..
+In year 3, students will attend clinical 4 - 5 days a week taking on increasingly complex specialty cases.

 Q: Where are clinical placements?
 Can I be placed in my hometown?